-Buddha Purnima 2019 - Celebration Of Gautam Buddha's Birth
+Buddha Purnima 2020 - Celebration of Buddha's Birthday

 Buddha Purnima, also known as Buddha Jayanti, is a festival celebrated across the globe to mark the birth anniversary of Gautam Buddha, the founder of Buddhism.
 Siddhartha Buddha, who later also came to be known as Gautam Buddha came from royal lineage but decided to renounce his title after seeing the immense sufferings and pain of humanity.
 After that, he embarked on a journey of spirituality and abstinence.